UdiyamanShukla/real-time-blink-detection/README.md

-# MSc Dissertation: A Comparison of Segmentation- and Classification-based Approaches for Blink Detection
+# A Comparison of Segmentation- and Classification-based Approaches for Blink Detection